Path-Check/paper-cred/README.md

 ## 3. Downloadable PEM file

 This keyId is a direct URL reference with the raw PEM file of the public key inside the issuer's website, but without the URL Schema component (`https://`).
+Host must result the link in **uppercase** format.
 Verifiers must add `https://` to the URL, download and parse the key.

 For example, the keyId ```www.pathcheck.org/hubfs/pub``` downloads a file that contains the public key of a ECDSA keypair.